-Nine members, elected at our Annual General Meeting in August 2016, form the Committee of Management of the Friends of Geelong Botanic Gardens (there is one casual vacancy on the Committee):
+Ten members, elected at our Annual General Meeting in August 2017, form the Committee of Management of the Friends of Geelong Botanic Gardens:

 President: Allison Martland

 Vice President: Anthea Williams

 Treasurer: Ro Richards

 Susanna Keith and Judy Fyfe have retired from the Committee after many years of service, both as Committee members and also as Office-bearers.

 The Committee of Management works for the good governance of the Friends of the Geelong Botanic Gardens and sees its chief task as supporting the work of our members to benefit the Gardens.
 The Committee offers activities and events including: the Botanical Art School, Through the Garden Gates tour, the evening Talks Program, Tours and Winter Luncheon.
 It also manages staffing and administration and works in partnership with the City and the Gardens.
 The Friends of Geelong Botanic Gardens Incorporated is the Trustee for the Friends of Geelong Botanic Gardens Gift Fund.

 Annual General Meeting, August 28 2017

 Our Annual General Meeting was well attended.
 We particularly appreciate thatPeter Godfrey, Acting Manager of City Services and Grant Baverstock, Manager Parks and Gardens, were able to attend.
 Helena Buxton, former President of the Friends, took the Chair for the election of the new Committee